 Use the Port Configuration commands to configure settings for switch ports (INTx) and (EXTx).
-If you are configuring management ports (MGT1), see "Management Port Configuration" on page 351.
+If you are configuring management ports (MGT1), see "Management Port Configuration" on page 374.

-Table 176.
+Table 180.
 Port Configuration Commands

-Command Syntax a and Usage --------- ---------- -----------
+Command Syntax and Usage

-interface port <port alias or number>
+interface port <port alias="" number="" or=""></port>

 Enter Interface port mode.

+Command mode: Global configuration

 [no] bpdu-guard

 Enables or disables BPDU guard, to avoid spanning-tree loops on ports with Port Fast Forwarding enabled.

+Command mode: Interface port

 description <1-64 characters>

 Sets a description for the port.
 The assigned port name appears next to the port description on some information and statistics screens.

 The default is set to the port number.

+Command mode: Interface port

 dot1p <0-7>

 Configures the port's 802.1p priority level.

+Command mode: Interface port

 [no] dscp-marking

 Enables or disables DSCP re-marking on a port.

+Command mode: Interface port

 [no] flood-blocking

 Enables or disables port Flood Blocking.
 When enabled, unicast and multicast packets with unknown destination MAC addresses are blocked from the port.

+Command mode: Interface port

 [no] learning

 Enables or disables FDB learning on the port.

+Command mode: Interface port

-port-channel min-links <1-16>
+port-channel min-links <1-32>

 Set the minimum number of links for the LACP LAG to which this port belongs.
 If the specified minimum number of ports are not available, the LAG is placed in the down state.

-Table 176.
-Port Configuration Commands (continued)
+Command mode: Interface port